dheera123/embedded_system/readme.md

 * The first Raspberry model was "Raspberry Pi 1 Model B"
 * After which Many models of raspberry pi 1 launched like - Model A, Model B+ etc
 * Then further raspberry pi 2 and raspberry pi 3 were launched
-* The pi 3 model was also include bluetooth and wifi which were not present in previous versions.
+* The pi 3 model was also include Bluetooth and Wi-Fi which were not present in previous versions.
 * we will discuss projects based on pi 3 version.
 * The "Raspberry pi 3" board with its features shown in figure below.